wsb-bibliography/wsb-catalog-v3/README.md

 # wsb-catalog-v3
-A BIBFRAME-conformant bibliographical dataset that describes the items in my WSB collection
+A BIBFRAME-conformant bibliographical dataset that describes the items in my WSB collection.
+Built using fredson, a minimal computing tool for building such datasets.